amitguptagwl/Java-Rule-Book/README.md

 ####Exception
 1. **try** must be followed by either **catch** or **finally** or both
-2. finally is called ever.
+2. finally is always called.
 3. Only 1 catch block is called start from top to bottom.

 ####String